gedeondt/EventCRM/README.md

 ## Contact slice

 The first slice implemented handles creating and editing contacts.
 Each command produces an event (`ContactCreated` or `ContactEdited`) that is then stored using `appendEvent`.
-The HTTP routes are defined in `http.ts`:
+Each operation now has its own folder with a dedicated `http.ts` file:

 ```ts
 // 📌 POST /contacts → Create contact